mbaumer/us_hep_funding/docs/_states/TX.md

 [Back to top](#top)
 ## TX-27 -- Rep. Michael Cloud (R) -- [Wikipedia](https://en.wikipedia.org/wiki/TX-27)
 ### Committees
-Michael Cloud is the #10 Democrat on the House Committee on Science, Space, and Technology
+Michael Cloud is the #10 Republican on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```